josedolz/LiviaNET/README.md

 ### Ok, cool.
 And what about employing pre-trained models?

 Yes, you can also do that.
 Instead of loading a whole model, which limits somehow the usability of loading pre-trained models, this code allows to load weights for each layer independently.
+Therefore, weights for each layer have to be saved in an independent file.
+In its current version (v1.0) weights files must be in numpy format (.npy).

 For that you will have to specify in the "LiviaNET_Config.ini" file the folder where the weights are saved ("weights folderName") and in which layers you want to use transfer learning ("weights trained indexes").